ikemonn/rename_icon/README.md

 # RenameIcon

-Rename icons as appropriate names.
+Rename icons as appropriate names for iOS App.
 If you have hoge.png(57×57), this gem rename it as Icon.png.

 Target names↓

 ```
 Icon.png